 “As a Toronto-based company and long-standing member of the tech ecosystem here, we could not be more excited for the opportunity to finally offer our incredible product and brand experiences at home in our own backyard.”

 FansUnite officially filed to become a registered gaming supplier, too.
-As a license holder, FansUnite could offer its full esports and casino white label gaming platform, Chameleon, to other registered operators.
+As a permit holder, FansUnite could offer its full esports and casino white label gaming platform, Chameleon, to other registered operators.

 Scott Burton, FansUnite CEO added:

 “As a Canadian-grown company, we’ve been looking forward to the day where we can operate in our home country.”